benjamin-chang/BCFoiledImageView/README.md

 # Foiled
-A shinny UIImageView and CALayer
+A shinny UIImageView and CALayer.

+## Install
+You can install in one of two ways:

+1. Copy the source files into your project.
+2. Wait for me to write a podspec and install with [Cocoapods](http://cocoapods.org).

 ## Usage
 Create either a `BCFoiledImageView` or `BCFoiledLayer` and set its `foiled` property to `YES`.